 He may have had in mind thislate 1930s streamline moderne apartment building at 9231 Doheny Drive, just above the Strip, which had 16 units in separate buildings connected by a patio as described in the novel.

 The home of Dolores Gonzales (played by Rita Moreno) is not seen in the film.
 In the novel, Dolores lives at the fictional “Chateau Bercy” on Franklin Avenue, which could have been based on any one of several French chateau-style apartments on that street.
 The most well know is Chateau Elysse at 5930 Franklin.
 Built in 1929 as a residential apartment-hotel for film stars, as of 1969 it had become the Hollywood Church of Scientology Center.

-Some other locations that appear in the film have no counterpart in the novel, such as Union Station, the Largo burlesque club at 9009 Sunset Boulevard (exterior), and Marlowe’s office building has been shifted from the “Cahuenga Building” in Hollywood to the Bradbury Building at Third & Broadway indowntown Los Angeles.
+Some other locations that appear in the film have no counterpart in the novel, such as Union Station and the Largo burlesque club at 9009 Sunset Boulevard (exterior).
+Marlowe’s office building has been shifted from the “Cahuenga Building” in Hollywood to the Bradbury Building at Third & Broadway indowntown Los Angeles.
 The location of Steelgrave’s house in the hills was moved from “Stillwood Heights” to Mt.
-Wilson (actually the back lot) and the gambling house angle of the novel dropped.
+Wilson (actually, it was shot on the back lot) and the gambling house angle of the novel was dropped entirely.

-(2) Both Rudolph and his boss, Chief Horrall, “retired” from the department in 1949, the year of The Little Sister’s publication, in the fallout from a multitude of scandals involving the LAPD, engineered by one Mickey Cohen.
+(2) Both Rudolph and his boss, Chief Horrall, “retired” from the department in 1949, the year of The Little Sister’s publication, in the fallout from a multitude of scandals involving the LAPD, engineered for the most part by one short gangster, Mickey Cohen.